Winnipeg: Culture

 Winnipeg was named the Cultural Capital of Canada in 2010 by Canadian Heritage.
 As of 2021, there are 26 National Historic Sites of Canada in Winnipeg.
-One of these, The Forks, attracts four million visitors a year.
+One of these, the Forks, attracts four million visitors a year.
 It is home to the City television studio, Manitoba Theatre for Young People, the Winnipeg International Children's Festival, and the Manitoba Children's Museum.
 It also features a 30000 sqft skate plaza, a 8500 sqft bowl complex, which features a mural of Winnipeg skateboarding pioneer Jai Pereira, the Esplanade Riel bridge, a river walkway, Shaw Park, and the Canadian Museum for Human Rights.
 The Winnipeg Public Library is a public library network with 20 branches throughout the city, including the main Millennium Library.

 Winnipeg the Bear, which would become the inspiration for part of the name of Winnie-the-Pooh, was purchased in Ontario by Lieutenant Harry Colebourn of the Fort Garry Horse.
-He named the bear after the regiment's home town of Winnipeg.
+He named the bear after the regiment's hometown of Winnipeg.
 A. A. Milne later wrote a series of books featuring the fictional Winnie-the-Pooh.
-The series' illustrator, Ernest H. Shepard, created the only known oil painting of Winnipeg's adopted fictional bear, displayed in Assiniboine Park.
+The series' illustrator, Ernest H. Shepard created the only known oil painting of Winnipeg's adopted fictional bear, which is displayed in Assiniboine Park.

 The city has developed many distinct dishes and cooking styles, notably in the areas of confectionery and hot-smoked fish.
 Both the First Nations and more recent Eastern Canadian, European, and Asian immigrants have helped shape Winnipeg's dining scene, giving birth to dishes such as the desserts schmoo torte and wafer pie.

 The Winnipeg Art Gallery is Western Canada's oldest public art gallery, founded in 1912.
 It is the sixth-largest in the country and includes the world's largest public collection of contemporary Inuit art.
 Since the late 1970s Winnipeg has also had an active artist run centre culture.

 Winnipeg's three largest performing arts venues, the Centennial Concert Hall, Royal Manitoba Theatre Centre and the Pantages Playhouse Theatre, are downtown.
 The Royal Manitoba is Canada's oldest English-language regional theatre, with over 250 performances yearly.
 The Pantages Playhouse Theatre opened as a vaudeville house in 1913.
 Other city theatres include the Burton Cummings Theatre (a National Historic Site of Canada built in 1906) and Prairie Theatre Exchange.
-Le Cercle Molière, based in St Boniface, is Canada's oldest theatre company; it was founded in 1925.
+Le Cercle Molière, based in St Boniface, is Canada's oldest theatre company, founded in 1925.
 Rainbow Stage is a musical theatre production company based in Kildonan Park that produces professional, live Broadway musical shows and is Canada's longest-surviving outdoor theatre.
-The Manitoba Theatre for Young People at The Forks is one of only two Theatres for Young Audiences in Canada with a permanent residence and the only Theatre for Young Audiences that offers a full season of plays for teenagers.
+The Manitoba Theatre for Young People at the Forks is one of only two Theatres for Young Audiences in Canada with a permanent residence and the only Theatre for Young Audiences that offers a full season of plays for teenagers.
 The Winnipeg Jewish Theatre is the only professional theatre in Canada dedicated to Jewish themes.
 Shakespeare in the Ruins (SIR) presents adaptations of Shakespeare plays.